The EURES network provides

 Reason for registering – to find & contact jobseekers who have published their CVs.

-The two main factors influencing the degree of transparency of job vacancies from countries on the EURES portal are:
+The 2 main factors that affect the degree of transparency of job vacancies from countries on the EURES website are:

-- the share of vacancies available to, or collected by the PES in each country and
+- the proportion of vacancies available to or collected by the PES in each country

-- how many of their available vacancies they consider publicly available and subsequently make available on the EURES portal.
+- how many of their available vacancies the PES consider publicly available and post on the EURES site.

 Human EURES network